vsmile-dev/vsmile-hardware-docs/cpu.md

 These tables detail the instruction both in the format used by the official μnSP toolchain as well as the mnemonic form used by the open-source Smile Assembler (smasm)

+NOTE: Unless otherwise specified, instructions that operate on memory ignore DS and only operate on page 0 (0x0000-0xFFFF).
+Instruction varients that allow a "D:" prefix generate a full 22-bit address via (DS << 16 | addr)

 [Data Transfer](#data-transfer)

 [ALU](#alu)